PenguiLoader/MC-SRV-DL-API/README.md

 - 🎶Purpur
 - 🎉Vanilla

+Some of the other server softwares that are planned to be added:

+- 🌟Glowstone

 To download one, use the /download endpoint with the software, version and build parameter.
 Here is an example:

 To grab the latest paper .jar download link: